 - Foe Yay: In-Universe.
 A female courier has a lot of very good reasons to hate Benny and want to watch him die.
 That does not prevent her from potentially sleeping with him.
 Even he is initially freaked out by this.

-- The Fool: It is fully possible to play the game doing things that don't make any sense at all and still somehow manage to do far better than you would have otherwise.
-(Raul clearly believes this of you.)
+- The Fool: It is fully possible to play the game doing things that don't make any sense at all and still somehow manage to do far better than you would have otherwise, especially with a high enough luck stat.
+Raul clearly believes this of you.

 - Four Eyes, Zero Soul: Played straight, subverted or averted depending on play throughs.
 Evil characters with the Four Eyes trait, certainly apply.
 Neutral or Good karma?
 Generally averted.
 Good players with a Legion alignment are a brilliant subversion.

 - From Nobody to Nightmare: You start off as just a package courier and by game's end you could be king/queen of New Vegas, or have decimated the Legion, the NCR, a half-dozen small communities, or all of the above.
 Alternatively, just ask Benny.

 - Or ask Ulysses, who watched as the Courier unknowingly damned the community of the Divide from a potential God-send for the wasteland to a literal Hell on Earth.

 - Genius Bruiser: With high Strength/Endurance and Intelligence.

 - Gentleman Thief/Classy Cat-Burglar: High charisma and sticky fingers.

 - Going Postal: The whole plot gets started with the Courier having a really bad day at work.

 - Grandma/Grandpa What Massive Hotness You Have: With Lady Killer/Black Widow perks and an aged Courier, you can basically invoke this in the people you meet.